-Dr James Hargreaves BSc MSc PhD
+Dr James Hargreaves

-Social Epidemiology and Public Health Evaluation at LSHTM
+in Epidemiology and Evaluation

 15-17 Tavistock Place

 I co-developed, co-organise and do much of my teaching the Term 2 module in Evaluation of Public Health Interventions.
 I also teach and give lectures on a variety of other courses in Basic Epidemiology, Social Epidemiology, the summer Intensive Courses in Epidemiology and Meidcal Statistics, AIDS, Health Promotion Theory and Principles and Practice of Health Promotion.
 I also contribute to teaching on the first term course Extended Epidemiology.